Plakoglobin is a mechanoresponsive regulator of naive pluripotency.

 Abstract

 Biomechanical cues are instrumental in guiding embryonic development and cell differentiation.
-Understanding how these physical stimuli translate into transcriptional programs will provide insight into mechanisms underlying mammalian pre-implantation development.
-Here, we explore this type of regulation by exerting microenvironmental control over mouse embryonic stem cells.
-Microfluidic encapsulation of mouse embryonic stem cells in agarose microgels stabilizes the naive pluripotency network and specifically induces expression of Plakoglobin (Jup), a vertebrate homolog of β-catenin.
-Overexpression of Plakoglobin is sufficient to fully re-establish the naive pluripotency gene regulatory network under metastable pluripotency conditions, as confirmed by single-cell transcriptome profiling.
-Finally, we find that, in the epiblast, Plakoglobin was exclusively expressed at the blastocyst stage in human and mouse embryos - further strengthening the link between Plakoglobin and naive pluripotency in vivo.
-Our work reveals Plakoglobin as a mechanosensitive regulator of naive pluripotency and provides a paradigm to interrogate the effects of volumetric confinement on cell-fate transitions.
+Understanding how these physical stimuli translate into transcriptional programs will provide insight into mechanisms underlying mammalian pre implantation development.
+Here, we explore this type of regulation by exerting microenvironmental control over mouse embryonic stem cells (mESCs).
+Microfluidic encapsulation of mESCs in agarose microgels stabilized the naïve pluripotency network and specifically induced expression of Plakoglobin (Jup), a vertebrate homologue of β catenin.
+Overexpression of Plakoglobin was sufficient to fully re establish the naïve pluripotency gene regulatory network under metastable pluripotency conditions, as confirmed by single cell transcriptome profiling.
+Finally, we found that in the epiblast, Plakoglobin was exclusively expressed at the blastocyst stage in human and mouse embryos – further strengthening the link between Plakoglobin and naïve pluripotency in vivo.
+Our work reveals Plakoglobin as a mechanosensitive regulator of naïve pluripotency and provides a paradigm to interrogate the effects of volumetric confinement on cell fate transitions.

 Description